 Outside vendors may submit advertisements to the Director of Guest Services who will evaluate ads for appropriateness.
 Approved ads will be posted on the student bulletin board.
-Student-to-student solicitations for selling of services and goods are not allowed on either campus.
+Student-tostudent solicitations for selling of services and goods are not allowed on either campus.
 Students are not permitted to use other students' names, addresses, and/or email addresses for solicitation purposes.
 Students are also encouraged to refer to the Multiple Relationship Policy.
+Students are also not permitted to solicit funds from other students, faculty, and staff for personal purposes.
+Promotion of personal businesses or other financial or professional needs is not permitted outside of designated areas (i.e., board for business cards in the Library).
+If a student selects to participate financially or professionally in varied aspects of another student experience outside of campus or academic institutional experiences, such interactions cannot be the responsibility of Pacifica Graduate Institute (e.g., shared housing outside of campus residential options, shared transportation, etc.).
+Students are urged to consider complexities of mutual relationships that involve financial and professional interactions including their unintended consequences.